0xAX/linux-insides/Initialization/linux-initialization-3.md

 After this we will have copied kernel command line and `boot_params` structure.
 In the next step we can see call of the `load_ucode_bsp` function which loads processor microcode, but we will not see it here.

 After microcode was loaded we can see the check of the `console_loglevel` and the `early_printk` function which prints `Kernel Alive` string.
-But you'll never see this output because `early_printk` not initilized yet.
+But you'll never see this output because `early_printk` is not initilized yet.
 It is a minor bug in the kernel and i sent the patch - [commit](http://git.kernel.org/cgit/linux/kernel/git/tip/tip.git/commit/?id=91d8f0416f3989e248d3a3d3efb821eda10a85d2) and you will see it in the mainline soon.
 So you can skip this code.

 Move on init pages
 --------------------------------------------------------------------------------